-This looks a bit like some of the WebView examples in the BCG to Android's chapter on integrating WebKit.
+This looks a bit like some of the WebView examples in The Busy Coder's Guide to Android Development's chapter on integrating WebKit.
 However, it adds three key bits of code:

 - It sets up the LocationManager to provide updates when the device position changes, routing those updates to a do-nothing LocationListener callback object - 2.
-It has a Locater inner class that provides a convenient API for accessing the current location, in the form of latitude and longitude values - 3.
+It has a Locater inner class that provides a convenient API for accessing the current location, in the form of latitude and longitude values encoded in JSON - 3.
 It uses addJavascriptInterface() to expose a Locater instance under the name locater to the Web content loaded in the WebView